xKite/End-to-End-Machine-Learning-Pipeline-for-Loan-Risk-Assessment/README.md

-# Derek Ho
+# HoKwokLeong-Capstone

-# Script-Based-End-to-End-Machine-Learning-Pipeline-for-Loan-Risk-Assessment
+# Project Title: Predicting Loan Risk Classification

 ## Project Description
-This project analyzes a loan dataset to predict the risk category of borrowers based on various financial and personal attributes.
-By leveraging exploratory data analysis (EDA) and machine learning techniques, the project develops a pipeline for data preprocessing, feature engineering, and model training.
-The primary goal is to classify loan applicants into 'low-risk' and 'high-risk' categories, enabling financial institutions to make informed lending decisions.
+This project focuses on analyzing a loan dataset to predict the risk category of borrowers based on various financial and personal attributes.
+By leveraging exploratory data analysis (EDA) and machine learning techniques, the project develops an end-to-end pipeline for data preprocessing, feature engineering, and model training.
+The primary goal is to classify loan applicants into "low-risk" and "high-risk" categories, helping financial institutions make informed lending decisions.

 ## Prerequisites and Installation
-To run this project, ensure you have the following prerequisites installed:
+To run this project, ensure the following prerequisites are met:

 - **Python Version**: Python 3.x (preferred version: 3.8 or above)
 - **Required Libraries**: All necessary libraries are listed in the `requirements.txt` file.